 Before putting on headphones to listen to an audio CD, turn the volume dial down.
-Do not set the volume too high when using the headphones.
+Do not set the volume too high when using headphones.
 Continuous exposure to loud sound can harm your hearing.

-Playing CDs using Auto-Run
+Playing CDs

-If you insert a CD into the DVD-ROM/multi-function drive and the Auto-Run feature does not automatically start your disc, try launching the CD manually.
+If you insert a CD into the optical drive and the Auto-Run feature does not automatically start your disc, try launching the CD manually.
 To do this, follow these steps:

-1 Open the Start menu and select My Computer.
+- 1 Open the Start menu and select My Computer. - 2 Click the optical drive icon.